DutchSailor/GIS2BIM/README.md

 ![Image](GIS2BIMLOGO.png)

 GIS2BIM is a collection of custom nodes for the Dynamo visual programming environment.
-It imports GIS-information to Autotdesk Revit-models.
+It imports GIS-information to Autodesk Revit-models.

 ## Version
 Version 0.4 released on 14-11-2017